abhiram-ar/humane-backend/feed-service/README.md

 -  that post is added to all the friend's timeline to the curresponding author who made the post
 -  at the same time this is written to cache

-#### why not deleting a post from cache, when post in deleted from the system
+### why not deleting a post from cache, when post in deleted from the system?

 -  deleteing a post is tricky
 -  when a post is deleted we can easily delete it from the DB